pieterDekker/blockhain-trading-platform/README.md

 Running `ganache-cli -p 8545` (in a separate terminal) without any arguments should result in a Ganache CLI instance running and listening on the right port.

 Adding a different network in truffle-config.js and using that network will allow for the tests to be run using a different network.

+### Running the benchmark
+The benchmark can be run by running `truffle --network development_geth exec benchmark/benchmark.js` (if not run from this directory, change the path to benchmark.js accordingly).
+For this, a geth node is expected to be running and make sure the DAG is generated already, see geth/README.md for more details.